labgem/PANORAMA/README.md

 [![Docs](https://img.shields.io/readthedocs/panorama/latest?style=flat-square&maxAge=600)](https://panorama.readthedocs.io)
 [![Downloads](https://anaconda.org/bioconda/panorama/badges/downloads.svg)](https://bioconda.github.io/recipes/panorama/README.html#download-stats)

-PANORAMA is a software suite used to analyse and compare partitioned pangenomes graph provided.
+PANORAMA is a software suite used to analyze and compare partitioned pangenomes graph provided.
 It benefits from methods for the reconstruction and analysis of pangenome graphs, thanks to the [PPanGGOLiN](https://github.com/labgem/PPanGGOLiN) software suite.
 It is designed to perform pangenome comparison at high-throughtup level.

+---

 # Quick Installation